-What is an Irrevocable Trust?
+What Is an Irrevocable Trust?

-An Irrevocable Trust Can't Be Changed -- Or Can It?
+An Irrevocable Trust Can't Be Changed—or Can It?

 An Irrevocable Trust and Creditors

-An irrevocable trust can protect your assets if you work in a profession that puts you at risk for certain lawsuits -- or even if you don't.
-You can't take the property back after you transfer ownership into an irrevocable trust, your creditors or a judgment holder can't take property from anyone or anything that's not a party to the lawsuit.
+An irrevocable trust can protect your assets from creditors and judgments if you work in a profession that puts you at risk for certain lawsuits.
+Because you can't take the property back after you transfer ownership of it into an irrevocable trust, your creditors or a judgment holder can't reach it, either.
+It's not yours any longer.

 An Irrevocable Trust and Estate Taxes

-Property that you've transferred to an irrevocable living trust does not contribute to the gross value of your estate for estate tax purposes.
-Just as your creditors and judgment holders can't reach it because you no longer own it, neither can the Internal Revenue Service tax your estate on its value.
+Property that you've transferred into an irrevocable living trust does not contribute to the value of your estate for estate tax purposes.
+Just as your creditors and judgment holders can't reach it, neither can the Internal Revenue Service tax your estate on its value.

 An Irrevocable Trust and Government Benefits

 Assets that you or a beneficiary own can count against you for purposes of qualifying for certain government benefits, including Medicare, Medicaid, and Supplemental Security Income.

 Transferring assets out of your ownership can avoid the necessity of depleting your property to qualify for assistance in paying for nursing home care.
 You've already given the property away when you funded your trust.
 As long as you don't need long-term care within five years of the transfer, that property does not count against you for purposes of qualifying for assistance.